rolling-scopes-school/tasks/react/modules/graphiql.md

 ### Header

-- All Private routes should be present in a sticky header.
+- The header should be sticky.
 The moment it becomes sticky (if there is a scroll on a page) should be animated: color can be changed or its height can become smaller.
 [Animated sticky header](https://www.youtube.com/watch?v=hR8UW5CvYgw)
+- Link to Welcome page
+- Control that allows user to switch the language
 - Sign Out button - signs user out

 ### Footer